DPF in the media

 It’s slim pickings for readers looking for genuine insights or feedback.

-Mr Hide has revealed his nervousness before his debate appearance with the worm, Ms Fitzsimons has chuckled at seeing Dr Brash being seated for a debate in the fiction section of a and Mr Maharey has kept us gripped with his account of the weather in Auckland.
+Mr Hide has revealed his nervousness before his debate appearance with the worm, Ms Fitzsimons has chuckled at seeing Dr Brash being seated for a debate in the fiction section of a library and Mr Maharey has kept us gripped with his account of the weather in Auckland.

 Worryingly Mrs Turia managed to draw a comparison between the election campaign and the cult 1970s movie Deliverance.